Crazy month – two flights to Miami, Class B Airspace troubles and of course, weather. Completed two aerial shoots in Miami this month for a

-A look back at the craziness of changing systems It is crazy to think of all the camera systems I have used, purchased and sold
+A look back at the challenges of changing camera systems.
+It is crazy to think of all the camera systems I have used, purchased and

 Last week I was shooting in Virginia Beach, Virginia for an engineering client.
 One of the shots in the brief was a night time long